-Even if you did manage to get the six-pack in the 30-day window, the chances of you being able to keep it up are incredibly slim.
+Even if you did manage to get a six-pack in the 30-day window, the chances of you being able to keep it up are incredibly slim.
 You’d likely actually put on more weight with the change in your metabolic rate from making such drastic changes.
 Time isn’t a factor!

 You Need Strong Abs

-You Need to Maintain Your Abs Too
+You Need To Maintain Your Abs, Too

 There are no quick fixes when it comes to fitness, no matter what it is you are trying to do!
 If you want toned abs, then you need to work for them properly like you would muscle definition anywhere else.
 It might be sad news, but it’s true.
 Do it healthily and be patient.